 Spring gardens always look better when they include muscari.
-These cobalt blue flowers complement every color in the rainbow and at just 6 to 8” tall, it’s easy to add them to almost any garden or landscaped area.
+These cute little cobalt blue flowers complement every other color in the rainbow and at just 6 to 8” tall, it’s easy to find ways to add them to any garden or landscaped area.

 When you compare two muscari bulbs side by side, it’s easy to see the difference in quality.
 The bigger the bulb, the more food that's stored inside.
 A larger bulb will give you a stronger plant with more flowers.
 Longfield Gardens supplies plump, 8/9 cm muscari bulbs to ensure you enjoy the biggest, brightest blooms.